 I’d like to say I was at least somewhat hesitant to eat two random seeds I knew nothing about except that they allegedly turn water into candy.
 But, nope, cautious I am not, and I wasted no time getting into that moringa.
 To be honest, it tasted bizarre, powdery almost, like I’d just stuffed a bunch of chalk into my mouth.
 But it did make the water taste sweet, so I popped a couple more.
 And then some more after that.

 Fast forward a year, and U.S. residents are leaning into the health benefits of moringa now, too—the “miracle plant” has officially made its way stateside.
 Since that trip to Jamaica last year, I’ve seen moringa in the tea aisle at Whole Foods, on the juice menu at Pressed Juicery, and on my Instagram feed, smack dab in the middle of one of those influencer smoothie photos with the strategically placed Ray Bans chilling on the table just so.
-The wellness website Well + Good even dubbed moringa a wellness trend of 2018 at the beginning of this year.
+The wellness website Well + Good even dubbed moringa a wellness trend of 2018.

 Then there’s the wellness factor.
 In the past decade or so, scientists have started to study the health benefits of moringa—although it’s important to note that the scientific research is still in the early stages.
 “Based on preliminary research and empirical evidence, moringa does seem to have a wide range of nutritional, therapeutic, and disease-prevention virtues, from antioxidant, anti-inflammatory, antiulcer, antimicrobial, and antitumor/anticancer benefits, and so on,” says Dara Alegbeleye, a food and agriculture scientist and PhD candidate who studies moringa in Nigeria.